 Traditionally, applicants who not meet the requirements of the immigration rules, have sought to rely on Article 8 of the European Convention on Human Rights which applies to applications from inside and outside the United Kingdom.

 It is the Secretary of State’s position that Appendix FM “reflects how, under Article 8 of the Human Rights Convention, the balance will be struck between the right to respect for private and family life and the legitimate aims of protecting national security, public safety and the economic well-being of the UK; the prevention of disorder and crime; the protection of health or morals; and the protection of the rights and freedoms of others.
 It also takes into account the need to safeguard and promote the welfare of children in the UK”.
 Refer to para GEN.1.1 under the general heading of Appendix FM

-Under the heading Section EX: Exceptions to certain eligibility requirements for leave to remain as a partner or parent, in an attempt to reflect Article 8, the Secretary of State has introduced EX 1 (Exception 1) which, very briefly, states that for leave to remain applications only, an applicant can be successful even if they do not meet the eligibility requirements when:
+Under the heading Section EX: Exceptions to certain eligibility requirements for leave to remain as a partner or parent, in an attempt to reflect Article 8, the Secretary of State has introduced EX 1 (Exception 1) which states that for leave to remain applications only, an applicant can be successful even if they do not meet the eligibility requirements when:

 - (a) (i) the applicant has a genuine and subsisting parental relationship with a child who: